-The retrospective claims process for the organisation is managed through the Primary, Community and therapies Delivery Group.
+The retrospective claims process for the organisation is managed through the Primary, Community and Therapies Delivery Group.
 This was established to consider claims from individuals or their family/representative that they should have been eligible for CHC funding for past care needs but, for a number of reasons, they were either not assessed or not determined eligible, and thus were required to contribute to their package of care.
-The All Wales Retrospective Review Team, based in Powys Teaching Health Board closed at the end of March 2019, 54 cases were returned to the Health Board for review and completion.
-These 54 cases had all breached while sitting with Powys, therefore, for WG and HB reporting purposes the Powys breaches will be reported separately to the HB cases where there are no breaches to date.
-This information is reported via the all Wales CHC Leads Group and to the WG CHC leads.